|

 must also be non-null.
 The length of the

-stringElements
+stringElements array

-determines the number of elements in the List
+determines the number of elements in the List.

-The imageElements
+The imageElements array

-to indicate that the List
+may be null to indicate that the List

 elements have no images.
 If the

-array is non-null, it must be the
+imageElements array is non-null, it must be the

 same length as the

-array.
+stringElements array.
 Individual elements of the

-imageElements
+imageElements array

-in order to indicate the absence of an
+may be null in order to indicate the absence of an

 image for the

-element.
+corresponding List element.
 Non-null elements of the

-array may refer to mutable or
+imageElements array may refer to mutable or

 immutable images.

-- the screen's title (see Displayable
+title - the screen's title (see Displayable)listType - one of IMPLICIT, EXCLUSIVE,

-- set of strings specifying the string parts of the
+or MULTIPLEstringElements - set of strings specifying the string parts of the

-- set of images specifying the image parts of
+List elementsimageElements - set of images specifying the image parts of

-the List
+the List elements

-- if stringElements
+NullPointerException - if stringElements is

 null

-- if the stringElements
+NullPointerException - if the stringElements

 array contains any null elements

-- if the imageElements
+IllegalArgumentException - if the imageElements

 array is non-null

-and has a different length from the stringElements
+and has a different length from the stringElements array

-- if listType
+IllegalArgumentException - if listType is not one

-of IMPLICIT
+of IMPLICIT,

-Method Detail |
+Choice.IMPLICIT| Method Detail |

-public int append(String stringPart, Image imagePart)
+public int append(String stringPart,

-.
+ChoiceChoice.
 The added

 element will be the last

-.
+element of the Choice.
 The size of the

-grows by one.
+Choice grows by one.

-- the string part of the element to be addedimagePart
+append in interface ChoicestringPart - the string part of the element to be addedimagePart - the image part of the element to be added,

-or null
+or null if

 there is no image part